 What constitutes a pollinator?

-I recently attended an insect hotel class at the Botanic Garden of the Ozarks (BOGO).
-Before I show you my creation, take a look at these examples in Denver.
+After seeing insect hotels in Denver, I attended my first make-and-take insect hotel class at the Botanic Garden of the Ozarks (BOGO).
+Before I show you the hotel I created, take a look at these examples in Denver.

 These are very large and partially decorative, but even so, these Denver versions provide insect nesting places as well as education to those of us visiting the garden.
 It’s because of these that I first became interested in insect hotels.

 One thing I’ve learned is that different insects require different materials for nesting.

 For example: Ladybugs hibernate in the winter between pinecones or small boards.
 Solitary bees lay eggs in material with small holes such as drilled wood, bamboo shoots, and hollow cane.
 Lacewings lay eggs in hay or rolled up cardboard.
 So if you want to attract a diverse group of insects, fill your hotel with a variety of materials.
 But don’t open a zoo.
 Smaller is better when it comes to insect hotels.
 (Sorry, Denver.)

 For my class, BOGO in conjunction with the Ozark Science Center provided material such as pinecones, leaves, twigs, cane, brush, straw, cardboard, vines, etc. Seriously, I was a kid in a toy store selecting the contents for my insect hotel.

 If you remember making mud pies, or playing in a sandbox, or chasing lightning bugs on a summer night, you will LOVE this project.

 - use any untreated wood (no composite material such as particle board)

 - make sure your hotel has a roof to protect the interior from rain